the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 ## Who Should Apply to Join the Book Dash

-We want participants to get the most out of our Book Dash.
-Therefore, we encourage applications from current members of our community, new and old (we mean in terms of experienced not age 😉).
+We want to support participants in getting the most out of these Book Dash events.
+Therefore, we encourage applications from members of our community, including both new and existing contributors.
-We want applicants to know about *The Turing Way*, how we work collaboratively and have a good idea of how they can contribute to our resource.
+We want applicants to know about _The Turing Way_, how we work collaboratively and have a good idea of how they can contribute to our resources.

 This does not mean that you must have made a contribution before - it is more about having interacted with our community in some way so that you will be able to make a contribution during the Book Dash more easily, even if this is with the support of more experienced community members.
+If you have previously contributed to a collaborative project or have a specific proposal for contribution in mind, you are highly encouraged to apply.
+Do get in touch with one of the core contributors who can help you shape your idea by identifying where and how they fit in the bigger vision of the project.

-If you have not interacted with our community before, but want to take part in a Book Dash, come to one of our community events such as [co-working sessions](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-weekly.html) or the [collaboration cafe](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-collabcafe.html#ch-coworking-collabcafe).
+If you have not interacted with our community before, but want to take part in a Book Dash, please join one of our community events such as [co-working sessions](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-weekly.html) or the [collaboration cafe](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-collabcafe.html#ch-coworking-collabcafe).
 This way, you will get to know about our project and understand more about how you could contribute during a Book Dash.

 ## Support In-Person, Hybrid and Remote Participation

-Previous Book Dashes have been organised for in-person participation in venues located in the UK (home country of the project), as hybrid events, or fully online.
+Previous Book Dashes have been organised for in-person participation in venues located in the UK (home country of the project), as hybrid events, or entirely online.

 **For participants attending a Book Dash in person:**
 * All the participants who need to travel to the event's venue are offered financial support to cover their travel, accommodation, and related expense such as childcare or special accessibility requirements.

-* In the past, due to the funding model allocated to _The Turing Way_, we had to limit our selection to the contributors within European countries.
+* In the past, due to the funding model of _The Turing Way_, we had to limit our selection to the contributors within European countries.

 **For participants attending a Book Dash remotely:**
-* We have experimented with partial remote participation where one of the participants coordinated with their team remotely.
+* We have experimented with hybrid (partial remote) participation where one of the participants coordinated with their team remotely.
-Based on the success of this hybrid format and further demand for more remote participation, we have had two remote events so that travel was not required.
+Based on the success of this hybrid format and further demand for more remote participation, we have had two virtual events that did not involve travel.
+In the future, we aim to experiment with a multi-hub format allowing multiple small groups across the globe to meet in person as they work synchronously with other international contributors remotely.
-* However, financial support will be available to support the remote accessibility requirements of the participants at hybrid and fully remote Book Dashes.
+* Financial support is made available to support the remote accessibility requirements of the participants at hybrid and fully remote Book Dashes.
-This will include (but not be limited to) temporary access to high-speed internet, childcare grant and live captioning during the event.
+It includes (but not be limited to) temporary access to high-speed internet, childcare grant and live transcription during the event.
-* These bursaries will be made available to rent or purchase small hardware such as headphones or webcam that can enhance the quality of participation at the Book Dash.
+These bursaries are also available for rent or purchasing small hardware such as headphones or webcam to enhance participants overall experience.
-* There is also financial support for subsistence costs such as buying a special meal or treat for the online social events during the event.
+* There is also financial support for subsistence costs such as buying meals or treat for the online social events during the event.

 ## More Resources on Book Dash